maxplomer/interview_coding_challenges/factorial_trailing_zeros/README.md

 **Note:**

-Instead of exactly following this alogorithm we are instead of multiplying the divisor (5), we instead just divide the numerator
+Instead of exactly following this algorithm we are instead of multiplying the divisor (5), we instead just divide the numerator

     Start with !125
     divide 125 by 5, take the floor, it equals 25